maggie-harrington/js-week3-meal-tracker/PLANNING.md

 * Add form/functionality to allow user to add new data using template reference variables

-* Add functionality for user to choose to display all, high calorie, or low calorie foods
+* Add functionality for user to choose to display all, high calorie, or low calorie foods using a pipe

 * Clean up code/ refactor